 “If we approach education and the needs of the workforce from a different angle, we can save a lot of the heaviest-hit students a world of debt hurt,” said President Harker.

 Referencing our friends Down Under and across the Atlantic, Harker explained that some of the Australia’s programs can provide relief to students trapped in “a world of debt hurt.”
 He specifically mentioned the income repayment plan through Australia’s tax system.

 Students in Australia can finance their education in two ways: If they pay up front, they get a 10% discount.
 And if they borrow money (which most do) from the government through the Higher Education Loan Program, the monthly amount that needs to be repaid is based on income.
 Borrowers earning more than AU$54,000 pay between 4% and 8% of their income with payments automatically deducted from their earnings.
 If someone is sick, unemployed or their falls under the minimum earnings required for repayment, then payments temporarily cease with no interest or penalties accruing to the borrower.

 While Australia is still seeing students accumulate debt, Harker believes a plan like this one can have a real impact for American student borrowers.
 He noted in his speech that the number of people with student debt doubled between 2000-2014, and approximately 11% of these loans are past due.

-During his speech, Harker also said that educating high school students about options (whether it's a scholarship, private loan, federal grant or student loan) and consequences can also enable them to make better, more successful choices.
+During his speech, Harker also said that educating high school students about options (whether it's a scholarship, private student loan, federal grant or student loan) and consequences can also enable them to make better, more successful choices.
 Many students are not fully aware of their options while in school or what their monthly repayment amount will be upon graduation.